brklyn8900/learnkoinos/docs/modules/M1/6_set-rclimit.md

 🔓 > rclimit 10%
 Set rc limit to 10%
 ```
-If we want to view the current `rclimit` we use the following command with the following response:
+If we want to view the current limit, we simply call `rclimit`  which will return the following response:

 ```🔓 > rclimit
 Current rc limit: 10% (0.9)
 ```
+In the above example, `0.9` referes to the explicit amount of Mana available.

 If the `rclimit` is less than the required Mana to complete a transaction, raise your `rclimit` accordingly.